The Grand Studio - Photographer

 Medal: “Orange Free State”, “Transvaal”, “Relief of Ladysmith” and “Laing’s Nek”.
 He would also earn the “1901” and “1902" clasps for his King’s South Africa Medal.
 He

-received two Mention in Despatches – he first on 8 February, 1901 and the second on 10 September 1901.
-On 1 October, 1901 Ford was gazetted the Distinguished Conduct Medal.
+received two Mention in Despatches – he first on 8 February 1901 and the second on 10 September 1901.
+On 1 October 1901 Ford was gazetted for the Distinguished Conduct Medal.